cmu-mars/cmu-robotics/documents/p2-cp3.md

-# CMU MARS (Aldrich), CP3: On-line robotic adaptation to software failure, unexpected environments
+# CMU MARS (Aldrich), CP3: On-line robotic software architecture adaptation to software failure, unexpected environments

 ## Overview

 This challenge problem will demonstrate major advances in our capability to adapt to perturbations such as software component failure or environmental change.

 Today's self-adaptive systems are typically limited to selecting from pre-determined plans for adapting to specific responses.
-In BRASS--and for long-lived software in general--these adaptations will need to be discovered when the system is in operation.
+In BRASS--and for long-lived software in general--these adaptations will need to be discovered when the system is in operation, to enhance maintainability and software resilience over time.
 We use relational and probabilistic multi-objective planning to consider a wide range of adaptations including:
  * software configuration
  * software component parameters
  * mission adaptations